amykapernick/modern_front_end_fundamentals/docs/semantic-html/exercises.md

 #### 1.3.3.4 Different Image Formats

-Add new file formats to the `picture` element, `avif` should be rendered if it’s supported, otherwise `webp` and `jpg` if those aren’t supported.
-There’s some additional images to use:
+Add new file formats to the `picture` element, `avif` should be rendered if it's supported, otherwise `webp` and `jpg` if those aren't supported.
+There's some additional images to use:

 - https://assets.codepen.io/707165/image_300.webp
 - https://assets.codepen.io/707165/image_600.webp